 Class Action Lawsuit Examples

-- A group of consumers files a class action lawsuit against a car manufacturer for producing vehicles with faulty airbags, leading to injuries and fatalities.
+Here are some examples of class action lawsuits:- A group of consumers files a class action lawsuit against a car manufacturer for producing vehicles with faulty airbags, leading to injuries and fatalities.

 - Patients affected by the side effects of a particular medication join forces in a class action lawsuit against the pharmaceutical company responsible.